Skip to main content

 Deduplication: Use the uniqueId from webhook payloads and history responses to deduplicate across webhook and polling paths.

 WhiteBIT does not offer a webhook replay mechanism.
-Implement polling as a fallback for outages longer than 50 minutes.
+Implement polling as a fallback for outages longer than the 24-hour retry window.
 Store all processed uniqueId values to prevent double-processing.

 Reconciliation pattern: